Rock Garden

 Ryōanji was initially constructed in the year 1450 but unfortunately burned down soon after.
 The temple was rebuilt in 1499 and it is said that its famous rock garden was dates from this rebuilding.

 Toyotomi Hideyoshi, who united Japan during the twilight of the warring states period, visited this area countless times and was very fond of it.
 A signboard bearing an edict passed down by him remains to this day.
-Perhaps you know how Ryōanji's rock garden became so well known?

 When Queen Elizabeth II of England traveled to Japan in 1975, she specifically wished to visit Ryōanji and the adulation she gave to its rock garden was reported on by the media and Ryōanji's name spread all over the world.
 In 1994 it was declared an UNESCO World Heritage Site.